 This non-motorized, multi-use trail is open year-round for activities such as: walking, running, hiking or biking in the summer, and snowshoeing or cross-country skiing in the winter.
-Parts of the trails around Whistler, Squamish and Pemberton, including the Valley Trail and Squamish Corridor Trail, are maintained year-round with snow clearing and debris removal for pedestrian access.
-These sections are also paved to enable further accessibility to wheelchairs and strollers.
+Parts of the trails around Whistler, Squamish and Pemberton, including the Valley Trail and Squamish Corridor Trail, and Pemberton Highway 99 Trail are maintained year-round with snow clearing and debris removal for pedestrian access.
+Some sections are also paved to enable further accessibility to wheelchairs and strollers.

 As this is an extensive project, some sections of the trail are not yet complete or still under construction.
 Please ensure that you are prepared by checking out the Ready to Ride Guide.

 New!
-Download the GPS coordinates of the trail from Squamish to Whistler.
+GPS tracks can be downloaded from TCTtrail.com for the trail from Squamish to Pemberton.

 For more information, please contact: